jumpycastle/xmlrpc.net-poc/README.md

 # xmlrpc.net-poc
-Proof of Concept (PoC) for XML-RPC.NET XXE
+Proof of Concept (PoC) for CookComputing XML-RPC.NET XXE <2.5.0

 1. Identify a vulnerable pingback.aspx endpoint.
 "CookComputing" tends to be a strong signal.